MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Under Processing:**

-    - In this stage, Employee Final Settlement process will start for employee.
+    - The Final Settlement process will create and begins from this **Under Processing** stage with System Integration. when the customer request the Retirement request in Case and Task Management.

-    - If the employee request  Travel Arrangements and Visa request from ARCO, and then Travel and Visa process will start for the employee from this stage.
+    - If the employee request, for Visa and travel from ARCO, and then Visa and Travel process will start for the employee from this stage with system integration.

-    - If the Employee not requested  Travel Arrangements and Visa from ARCO, then it will move directly to Waiting for travel.
+    - If the Employee not requested for Visa and Travel from ARCO, Then it will moved directly to **Waiting for travel** stage.

        - *In The action field is following to,*